Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 may be more sustainable and health-promoting long-term compared to

 We derive energy from foods containing carbohydrates, proteins and fats, collectively known as macronutrients.
 The primary principle for achieving weight loss is to consume less energy than is expended, creating an energy deficit that prompts the body to utilise its fat stores.
 This is why weight loss can occur on any diet that restricts portion sizes, specific foods or overall energy intake, whether it be low-carbohydrate, low-fat or balanced (1), as well as through exercise programmes that burn energy, with or without dietary restrictions.
-Diets that exclude particular foods or entire food groups, or emphasise single foods, can be challenging to maintain long-term due to their lack of flexibility.
+Diets that exclude particular foods or entire food groups or emphasise single foods, can be challenging to maintain long-term due to their lack of flexibility.
 Most diets reduce access to energy-dense, highly palatable foods, which aids in weight loss.
 While any diet that restricts energy intake can lead to weight loss, it is essential to consider the associated disease risks, whether the diet meets nutritional needs and its sustainability for long-term success.
 Adherence to restrictive diets is often low outside of controlled research settings, affecting their real-world effectiveness.
+The set point theory suggests that the body has a natural weight range, or "set point," that it tends to maintain, making it difficult to sustain weight loss or gain outside of this range.
+This is why maintaining weight loss can be challenging, and the more drastically a diet is altered to achieve weight loss, the easier it may be to regain weight once the diet is stopped.

-Effectiveness of Low-Carb Diets on Weight Loss: Evidence from Studies Summarising Weight Loss Trials 🏋️♀️
+Effectiveness of Low-Carbohydrate Diets on Weight Loss: Evidence from Studies Summarising Weight Loss Trials🏋️♀️

 Similarly, Bueno et al. (5) summarised 13 studies that compared the long-term effects of very-low-carbohydrate ketogenic diets (with no more than 50 g of carbohydrates per day) and low-fat diets.
 Their findings showed that individuals on very-low-carbohydrate ketogenic diets experienced greater weight loss than those on low-fat diets.